joepenn550/nemesispy_scatter/README.md

 HEADER

 0 or 1 for multiple folder input - this tells the code whether you're about to give it the path to a single folder to run a retrieval in (0) or whether you are giving it the path to a folder containing multiple folders to run retrievals in simultaneously.
+Leave this at 0 for a normal run.

 The next line is just the path to the retrieval folder (the location of your .spx, .inp files)